mozilla/firefox-translations-training/docs/training-guide.md

 ### Decoding (translation)

 `mini-batch-words` can be set depending on available GPU memory and the number of teachers.
-It affects the batch size and decoding speed.
+It affects the batch size and decoding speed for the `traslate` steps.
 ```
 marian-args:
 ...